masettymahima/EarlySignal/README.md

 ## 2. 🛜 Overview of EarlySignal

 EarlySignal brings together three interconnected systems:
-- an **LLM-powered chatbot** that guides users through symptom reporting and advice,
+- an **LLM-powered chatbot** that guides users through symptom reporting and advice
-- an **alert system** that analyzes community-level data for emerging clusters, and
+- an **alert system** that analyzes community-level data for emerging clusters
-- a **dashboard suite** that visualizes local trends and risks.
+- a **dashboard suite** that visualizes local trends and risks

 <div align="center">